dodona-edu/judge-html/examples/evaluators.md

 <img src="media/tabs.png" alt="image: TestSuites visualized on Dodona.">

+The image also shows a `1` next to the `HTML` tab, indicating that 1 test failed.
+This instantly allows users to see which part of their code caused the exercise to be incorrect, and which parts are already finished.

 ### Adding checks

 In order to add checks, you can either set the entire checklist at once, or add separate `ChecklistItem`s one by one.